 Lambing can happen in different seasons, but spring lambing falls around Easter and can add some additional excitement to the official ending of winter.
 When born in the spring, lambs thrive due to the mild temperatures and the fast-growing quality pastures.
 Similarly, the lambs are also growing fast, so their nutrition needs to focus on their growth and also their health.
 That fast growth means they have a high requirement for energy and protein in their diet, and a well-managed pasture with other diet considerations for these lambs is important for them to finish successfully.

 Spring Lambing Pros And Cons

 Spring lambing or late lambing will occur around March to May.
 This lambing season is advantageous in the sense that the forage growing season is starting as well.
 With a lower cost input, this allows for a nice fresh pasture to raise the flock and lambs on.
-Spring lambing provides a faster return on investment due to the low input for feed and labor.
+Spring lambing provides a faster return on investment due to the low input for sheep feed and labor.
 An additional positive to spring lambing is growing these lambs on pasture that delivers a market benefit for grass-fed lamb.
 However, this does require good pasture management, which also introduces greater parasite and predator exposure, but a good dog, llama, or donkey can help with those predators.

 The Lamb’s First Meal

 After the ewe has the lamb(s), she takes great care to get it nursing.
 The ewe will provide colostrum to the lamb as its first meal within 24 hours.
 The colostrum is the most important meal that lamb will consume, as it provides them a high density of nutrients as well as antibodies from the ewe to help keep the lamb healthy.
 The lamb will nurse for about the first 4-5 weeks of life with the frequency being 1-2 times every hour, which gradually decreases over time while consuming pasture.